 Saturation: The condition of a liquid when it has taken into solution the maximum possible quantity of a given substance at a given temperature and pressure.

 Scale House: A scale house can be found at either a landfill or a transfer station.
 It is the office, located a short distance from the main entrance, where all incoming vehicles must stop to be weighed or measured and receive a disposal ticket.

 Scheduling Coordinator: Scheduling coordinators (SCs) submit balanced schedules and provide settlement-ready meter data to the ISO.
 Scheduling coordinators also:

 • Settle with generators and retailers, the PX and the ISO

 • Maintain a year-round, 24-hour scheduling center

 • Provide non-emergency operating instructions to generators and retailers

 • Transfer schedules in and out of the PX.
 (The PX is a marketplace.
 As bids are accepted, power is being bought and sold.
 Once a bid is accepted, the power sold is "transferred out" of the PX, since is it no longer available.
-Power that is available for sale is "transferred in" to the PX.
-These transfers may also take place directly between the buyer and seller, without involvement of the PX.)
+The power that is available for sale is "transferred in" to the PX.
+These transfers may also take place directly between the buyer and seller, without the involvement of the PX.)